lablup/beps/drafts/BEP-1012-RBAC/BEP-1012-RBAC-feature-spec.md

 System sourced roles cannot be individually deleted:

-1. **Individual Deletion Prohibited**: When attempting to soft-delete or hard-delete a system sourced role, the system returns an error
-   - Display message: "System sourced roles cannot be deleted individually.
-They will be automatically removed when the scope is deleted."
-   - Protection is enforced by checking if the Role's source attribute is 'system'

-2. **Removal Through Scope Deletion**: System sourced roles are removed only when their corresponding scope is deleted
+1. **Individual Deletion Prohibited**: Attempting to delete a system sourced role returns an error.
+System sourced roles are removed only when their corresponding scope is deleted.
-   - When a scope is deleted, all system sourced roles bound to that scope are automatically deleted
-   - Handled according to the rules in the "Scope Deletion Policy" section

-3. **Role Assignments Are Manageable**: While system sourced roles themselves cannot be deleted, Role Assignments for these roles can be created and removed normally
+2. **Role Assignments Are Manageable**: While system sourced roles cannot be deleted, Role Assignments for these roles can be created and removed normally, allowing administrators to manage who has admin access.
-   - Admins can be added or removed (by creating/deleting Role Assignments)
-   - Multiple users can be assigned to the same system sourced role

-**Exception Handling**:

-If you need to remove a system sourced role in special circumstances:
-- Contact your system administrator (Global Admin) for assistance
-- System administrators can take direct action at the database level or handle it through scope deletion

-**Audit Logging**:

-Attempts to delete system sourced roles are recorded in the audit log:
-- Records the user who attempted the deletion and the time
-- Records the Role information and reason for denial
-- Supports monitoring for unusual patterns

-**Best Practices**:
-- Maintain at least 2 active admin Role Assignments per critical scope
-- Create and manage additional admin roles using custom roles
-- Regularly audit admin access across scopes

 ### Resource Ownership